sabinagio/do-you-see-what-AI-see/README.md

 5. Try to test your data on a real life scenario as soon as possible, so you can discard poorly trained models.
 6. Check the changes you would undo before resetting to a previous git version - and if you don't, make sure you have backups.

+## Limitations
+1. The deep learning model might have trouble with images where the optic nerve head is damaged.
+2. Cropping the images using the current code requires an already labelled dataset.

 ## Results
+The simple CNN model is outperformed by more complex architectures.

+## Conclusions

 ## References
 [1] [A global review of publicly available datasets for ophthalmological imaging: barriers to access, usability, and generalisability](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(20)30240-5/fulltext) - *Saad M Khan, Xiaoxuan Liu, Siddharth Nath, Edward Korot, Livia Faes, Siegfried K Wagner et al.*